neoforged/Documentation/docs/resources/server/conditions.md

 ---
-description: This article explains how to add load conditions to your data files, so that they only load if e.g. certain mods or registry entries are present.
-It also covers creating your own conditions.
+description: How to add load conditions to your data files, making data files only load when those conditions are met.
 sidebar_position: 2
 ---
 # Data Load Conditions